CLAS Unit Review Procedures

 Appointment of Committee Members

-The Dean appoints the internal and external members of the review committee in consultation with the CLAS Executive Committee and the Associate Deans.
-Nominations for external reviewers are solicited from the department.
+The Dean appoints the internal and external members of the review committee in consultation with the Associate Deans.
+Nominations for external reviewers are solicited from the unit.
 (For guidelines, see https://clas.uiowa.edu/deos/guidelines-nominating-external-reviewers.)

 Review Visit

-The review committee spends one to two days interviewing faculty, staff, and students in the department.
-The committee may also interview other faculty and administrators suggested by the department, the College, or the reviewers themselves.
-The department and the Office of the Dean cooperate in preparing the schedule of the reviewers' interviews.
-The Dean's Office transmits the schedule to the reviewers the week before the review visit.
-The reviewers ordinarily meet with departmental faculty in groups.
-The department includes in the review schedule meetings with graduate students, and if at all possible with undergraduate students, and encourages as many students as possible to attend.
-The review begins with an orientation meeting with the Dean, the Associate Deans, the Dean of the Graduate College, and the Associate Provost for Undergraduate Education.
-It ends with an exit interview with the Dean, the Associate Deans, and the Dean of the Graduate College.
-Consistent with the practices governing site visits of professional accrediting teams, the College asks that the external reviewers not receive or accept social invitations, including invitations to meals, from individual faculty members or subgroups in the department being reviewed, in order to ensure that the review process is fair and neutral and that it is perceived as fair and neutral.
+The review committee spends one to two days interviewing faculty, staff, and students in the unit.
+The committee may also interview other faculty and administrators suggested by the unit, the College, or the reviewers themselves.
+The unit and the Office of the Dean cooperate in preparing the schedule of the reviewers' interviews.
+The Dean's Office transmits the schedule to the reviewers two weeks before the review visit.
+The reviewers ordinarily meet with unit faculty in groups.
+The unit includes in the review schedule meetings with graduate students, and if possible, with undergraduate students, and encourages as many students as possible to attend.
+The review begins and concludes with meetings with leadership from CLAS and the Graduate College and with the unit leader.

 Review Report